permoller/CrudApp/src/CrudApp/Readme.md

 **???
 Does it work if an entity is received in a PUT request, which loads the entity, updates it and then saves the entity ???**

+# Authentication
+A custom authentication handler <code>UserIdAuthenticationHandler</code> have been made as a demonstration.
+**It is not supposed to be used in a real application.**
+It gives a simple way to make authenticated requests by adding a value like <code>UserId 123</code> to the Authrization header.

 # Authorization